 Summer Enrollment.
-There are some courses that have only been offered in the summer (e.g., Learning and Cognition; Historical Foundations), and thus during the summer months after the first and second years in the program, it may be necessary to enroll in summer coursework.
-In addition, all first years are required to take 2 semesters of 595b, typically offered in spring of the 1st year and summer following the 1st year (however, for the 2016-2017 academic year, students will enroll in 595b for the first time in summer after their 1st year).
+There are some courses that have only been offered in the summer (e.g., Historical Foundations), and thus during the summer months after the first and second years in the program, it may be necessary to enroll in summer coursework.
+In addition, all first years are required to take 2 semesters of 595b, typically offered in spring of the 1st year and summer following the 1st year.
 All students from the 2nd year on are required to enroll in 595 or 695 during summer months to protect liability for engaging in clinical work over the summers.
 You will be instructed which section to enroll in by the Director of the PSC, and this may or may not correspond to who will provide your summer supervision.
 We recommend staying in close contact with the Director of the PSC and your current supervisor to ensure a smooth supervision transition in May.

 A Word on Clinical Seminars (PSYC 660).
 Students are required to enroll in 2 semesters of 660 as part of program course requirements.
 Students are encouraged to select courses that best meet their training needs and/or most efficiently meet all requirements for the program.
-Examples of recently taught 660s include: Clinical Neuropsychology, Health Psychology, Trauma (to be offered Fall 2016), and Child-Family Interventions.
+Examples of recently taught 660s include: Clinical Neuropsychology, Health Psychology, Trauma, and Child-Family Interventions.
 These courses also often serve to meet requirements related to major area of study (e.g., Clinical Neuropsychology meets requirements for the Clinical Geropsychology and Neuropsychology major areas of study).
 Please consult your advisor or the DCT/ADCT for any advising on the best courses to select for your training needs.